jejen-dev/jejen-dev/README.md

 ## About

-Front-End Engineer from Indonesia.

-Focused on building responsive, scalable, and user-centered web applications with modern technologies.
-I enjoy turning ideas into clean digital experiences through thoughtful design implementation and maintainable code.
+Front-End Engineer focused on building responsive and scalable web applications.

+Working on modern front-end projects
+Learning Next.js, Tailwind CSS, and advanced TypeScript Experienced with React, Vue, JavaScript, and responsive design Passionate about clean UI implementation and pixel-perfect development

 ---